 Manufacturing Order Details

-Accessible from Production planning -> Manufacturing Orders, the administrative view of the Manufacturing Order allows to see all manufacturing order details and edit them.
+The Production planning -> Manufacturing Orders -> MO details is the administrative view of the Manufacturing Order that allows to see all the details and edit them.

 Jump to a topic: